 Getting your puppy ready for leaving can be one of the hardest things you do!
 When looking to leave your puppy don’t make your departures very sudden and/or long!

-For some puppies, you will need to make your move to leave as standing up and sitting down again.
-For others, you can progress rapidly though this stage.
-Looking at your individual pups body language and working at their rate is key to keeping your pup happy.
+For some puppies, you will need to make your move to leave by standing up and sitting down again.
+For others, you can progress rapidly through this stage.
+Looking at your individual pup’s body language and working at their rate is key to keeping your pup happy.

-If you puppy can be trusted with them, leaving your puppy in their safe space with an item that smells like you can be really reassuring.
-Dogs are naturally smell oriented and will likely find your smell really comforting.
-Leaving your pup with an old t shirt you’ve worn the night before, or used socks, can really help to relax your pup!
+If your puppy can be trusted with them, leaving it in their safe space with an item that smells like you can be reassuring.
+Dogs are naturally smell-oriented and will likely find your smell really comforting.
+Leaving your pup with an old t-shirt you’ve worn the night before, or used socks can really help to relax your pup!

 One thing to avoid is to gradually be leaving your pup for incrementally longer periods.
 Dogs are incredibly smart and will very quickly work out what is happening.
 When you are first starting out, throw a shorter departure in every now and again to make it easier for your dog.

 Though preparing to leave your puppy can seem like a long and stressful process, it is ultimately one of the most important training plans you will ever go through as it sets your dog up with skills for life!

 If you’re having trouble with your puppy it is always best to reach out and contact a local rewards-based trainer for tailored help and support.